Updated: 26-05-2025

 It can raise your skin’s SPF (sun protection factor) by acting as a natural internal sunblock.

-Organic tomatoes have more nutrients than non-organic ones.
+Organic tomatoes contain more nutrients than their non-organic counterparts.

 Vitamin A present in tomatoes provides healthy vision, bone growth, cell functions, reproduction, and a better immune system.